Curriculum Vitae

 The spirit comes from him from whom liberty comes

-Walnut oil on Belgian linen, 18 x 24 inches
+Walnut oil on Belgian linen, 18 x 24 inches, Sold (private collection)

 In the midst of a moment in which statues of the nation’s founders are being removed from public spaces, the artist explores and questions an alternative, if subversive, approach in this painting.
 He redesigned and reworked this statue to convey modern philosophies and points of view through the action and symbolism of the sculpture itself.

 In this reimagining, he transformed the appearance and meaning of this statue by portraying Jefferson breaking the potent but ridiculous symbol of the extremists over his knee like an inconsequential twig.
 His right foot is balanced on three volumes of Enlightenment thinkers (Locke, Rousseau, and Montesquieu) forming the philosophical fulcrum over which he makes the decisive break.
 The title is the latin motto from Jefferson’s coat of arms.
-It suggests within this context, that the spirit of the university comes from Jefferson himself and that it is one of open-minded curiosity and the pursuit of freedom through acquired knowledge - the antithesis of the philosophies of hate, willful ignorance, division and fear undergirding the actions and strategies of the far right.
+It suggests within this context, that the spirit of the university comes from Jefferson himself and that it is one of open-minded curiosity and the pursuit of freedom through acquired knowledge - the antithesis of the philosophies of hate, willful ignorance, division and fear expressed by those bearing torches.

 Exita Acta Probat